Breathing Techniques: A Guide to the Science and Methods

 The 365 method utilizes the scientifically proven technique of cardiac coherence.
 Cardiac coherence uses biofeedback to coordinate your breathing with heart rate.
 Slow, steady diaphragmatic breathing stimulates the vagus nerve, which triggers the parasympathetic nervous system’s relaxation response.

 By stimulating the vagus nerve, people can create calm throughout the body.
-This calm slows and stabilizes the heartbeat, decreases blood pressure, and relaxes muscles.
+This calm slows and stabilizes the heartbeat, decreases blood pressure, and progressive muscle relaxation.
 The brain also relaxes and increases its sense of peacefulness, allowing for positive psychological effects.

 This method should be practiced everyday at least three times per day.
 Each session requires five minutes.
 The idea is to breathe at a constant rhythm of six cycles per minute for five minutes.

 The rhythm consists of five seconds inhaling and five seconds exhaling.
-Some versions ask breathers to spend more time on exhaling and inhaling, for instance inhaling for four seconds and exhaling for six, to exert a quieting effect on the heart rate.
+Some versions ask breathers to spend more time on exhaling and inhaling, for instance inhaling for four seconds and exhaling for six, to exert a quieting effect on the rate of your heart.
 Keep in mind that long inhales with short exhales will speed up your heart rate; whereas, shorter inhales and longer exhales will slow the heart rate and relax the body.

 The regularity of this breathing exercise not only causes immediate relief for those prone to stress or anxiety, but the consistent daily approach also makes these individuals less vulnerable to stress in the long run.